How to become a location-independent freelance translator

 Finding translation work

-So, if you read my previous post you’ll know that I was in a pretty bad situation two and a half years ago; I had no job or money, my long-term career plan was destroyed and I was going to Canada with no working visa in hand.
+I was in a pretty bad situation a few years ago; I had no job or money, my long-term career plan was destroyed and I was going to Canada with no working visa in hand.
 This forced me to consider online-based work.
-I’m glad that I was presented with this challenge because my temporary solution has turned out to be a job I get great satisfaction out of, and of course have continued with!

 The importance of a good background and specialisation

 I usually like to say how my methods of learning a language are easy for everyone to apply.
 But becoming a translator definitely isn't for everyone!
 Translators do not get the credit they deserve; if you read poorly translated instructions on a cheap gadget from China it certainly doesn't help!
 But when you do read a translation (which happens more often than you might think!) and don't realize it, that's the sign of a good translator!
 Always an unsung hero, because it doesn't seem like it was ever even originally in a foreign language!

 Translating a text isn't a simple task of writing over the words in a text document, which “anyone” with casual understanding of the source language and being a native in the target language can do.
 You need to understand the source language extremely well and at a professional level.

 However, you can't be a translator just because you speak another language, even if you speak it really well.
 You need training and experience as a translator and complete familiarity with the subject you are translating.

 Any translation work that I accepted was always just for my fields of speciality, mostly related to my studies in Electronic Engineering.
 Thanks to my studies and work experience both in Ireland and abroad, when I translated a document I wrote as an engineer / computer scientist naturally would, and do so only in English.